 - Take off in a Russian Mi-8 helicopter for a breathtaking flight to the Khodutka River hot springs, nestled in a forested valley where we’ll bathe, relax and camp for the evening.
 The largest collection of hot springs in Kamchatka, water temperatures in the various spring pools range from 40 and 60°C.

-On this 2 week Kamchatka tour designed especially for landscape, nature and wildlife photography enthusiasts, stay on the shores of the iconic Kurilskoye Lake and take part in some of the best brown bear photo opportunities anywhere in the world, as the bears gorge themselves during the annual salmon run.
+On this 2-week Kamchatka photography tour designed especially for landscape, nature and wildlife photography enthusiasts.
+Stay on the shores of the iconic Kurilskoye Lake and take part in some of the best brown bear photo opportunities as the bears gorge themselves during the annual salmon run.
 Hike to the summits of some of Kamchatka’s active volcanoes for thrilling shots of steaming vents, acid lakes, and smoking craters.
-Your aim – to return to “Earth” with images of alien landscapes and wild nature worthy of the pages of National Geographic.
-This tour will suit the professional and amateur photographers, active and adventurous travellers.
+Your aim is to return to “Earth” with images of alien landscapes and wild nature worthy of the pages of National Geographic.
+Our Kamchatka photography tour suits all the professional and amateur photographers, as well as active and adventurous travellers.
 No prior mountain climbing experience is required, but a decent level of fitness is strongly recommended.

 - Fly to Kurilskoye Lake via helicopter for a two day shooting and photo workshopping season among the brown bears who gather at the lake in large numbers during the salmon season To get the best chance of heart-stopping close encounters and amazing photos ops, we’ll watch the bears on land and on boat, staying overnight in log cabins close to the lake shore